VanTyse/dexterpro_assessment/README.md

 ### Finally, I want to commend the UI/UX designer who worked on this.
 The design is really clean.
 Thumbs up!!!

 Please go through my code and if possible I would love to hear your thoughts about how well I did on this project.
 It took me about 6 hours to complete.
-You can email me on{" "} [nonsokingsley61@gmail.com](mailto:nonsokingsley61@gmail.com) .
+You can email me on [nonsokingsley61@gmail.com](mailto:nonsokingsley61@gmail.com) .
 Thank you.